PeachyDB-Inc/PeachyDB/README.md

 - **24.14)** Please do NOT make schema changes during adding/removing/substituting nodes in the cluster as this can significantly degrade the performance of the cluster configuration change.
 Making cluster configuration changes while adding a Materialized View is not allowed and vice-versa.

 - **24.15)** Currently, all the instances in an AWS stack for peachydb server/client stack have to be either On-Demand instances or all have to be Spot Instances; there cannot be a mix and match.
 The choice made at the time of creation of the stack remains in effect until the stack is deleted.
+Whether or not an AWS stack has spot instances is decided independently for server and client stacks.

 - **24.16)** We utilize AWS Placement Groups (PG) to avoid correlated AWS Hardware failures in production clusters.
   - **24.16.1)** AWS documentation states that occasionally this strategy may not be able to allocate an EC2 instance in a placement partition.